Position Title: Information Systems Analyst

 - Excellent customer service skills including phone and in-person reception etiquette.

 WPU strives to create a vibrant learning community for all its members, including students, staff, and faculty.
-To help foster that community, the Systems Analyst will lead by example, employ relevant technologies, and actively demonstrate the Quaker virtues of simplicity, peacemaking, integrity, community, and equality.
-Specifically, the Systems Analyst will provide a full range of analysis and application integration services to the business, academic, and administrative units of the University.
+To help foster that community, the Helpdesk Technician will lead by example and develop others’ leadership capabilities, employ relevant technologies, and actively demonstrate the Quaker virtues of simplicity, peace-making, integrity, community, and equality.
+Specifically, the Helpdesk Technician will provide a wide range of technical support for the university’s computing and information resources.
+Helpdesk Technicians may have a primary assignment to support a specific academic or administrative unit, a specific campus, or may be assigned in an at-large technician role to serve the entire university.

-- Works with user departments to analyze specific needs, integrate appropriate software solutions, resolve problems, and configure applications to meet system and user needs.
+- Works with user departments to analyze specific needs, integrate appropriate software/web solutions, resolve problems, and configure applications to meet system and user needs.

 - Participate in projects to build or integrate IT solutions that support the needs of stakeholders.

-- Devise, utilize, and enforce standard procedures and documentation to ensure the smooth long-term operations of systems in use by the University.
+- Utilize, and enforce standard procedures and documentation to ensure the smooth long-term operations of systems in use by the University.

-- Provide an education with a Leadership and Technology focus, and enliven that provision through adherence to the Quaker principles of simplicity, peace-making, integrity, community, and equality.
+- Provide education with a Leadership and Technology focus, and enliven thatprovision through adherence to the Quaker principles of simplicity, peace-making, integrity, community, and equality.

-- Represents the College in a positive manner with prospective, current, and former students, employees, and the community.
+- Represents the College in a positive manner to prospective, current, and former students, employees, and the community.

 - Demonstrates enthusiasm, self-motivation, and a positive attitude in meeting and dealing effectively and courteously with students, other personnel, and all members of the community.